iamtanmaypandey/todo-react-app/README.md

 # ToDo App built using ReactJs
 ToDo is a minimal app created using Reactjs framework.

-## Get source code
-Go to Releases and Download the .rar compressed file

 ## Info
 I used gh-pages to publish my code to github pages and make it accessible for everyone to use it.